 Double Agent is an interactive performance environment by visual artist Simon Biggs.
 Performers and/or viewers interact with a projected virtual 'entity' in a three-dimensional space, which is both drawn to and repelled by their presence.
 Dance artists Sue Hawksley and Tammy Arjona explored this tensional polarity and the sense of physical extension it allows, to create a performance score, and many hours of recorded movement data.
 Using a machine-learning algorithm - in collaboration with computer scientists Mark McDonnell and Samya Bagchi - this data was used to generate a virtual co-interactor and teach it to 'dance'.
 This digital entity developed the capacity to move in similar ways to real dancers,and to improvise in response to viewers.
 The installation comprises two large scale projections; the upper screen displays the interactions of the learning agent, and the lower shows the direct interactions of performers or viewers.

-Lecture demonstration for Panpapanpalya 2018, the 2nd Joint Congress of World Dance Alliance and Dance and the Child International (DaCI), Adelaide, July 2018
+Lecture demonstration at Panpapanpalya 2018, the 2nd Joint Congress of World Dance Alliance and Dance and the Child International (DaCI), Adelaide, 2018

 Performance at Museum of Discovery, University of Australia, Adelaide, July 2018